 What is council tax, how much is it and what do you do if you're struggling to pay it?
-We look at the range of exemptions and discounts, which could save you many hundreds of pounds, as well as how to challenge your council tax band
+We look at the range of council tax discounts and exemptions, which could save you many hundreds of pounds, as well as how to challenge your council tax band.

 What is council tax?

 Council Tax is a compulsory tax charged by your local council to fund local services such as rubbish collection.

 It is an annual charge usually spread over 10 monthly payments.
 If you pay your council tax in 10 instalments, you will be granted a tax-break in your bill usually in February and March.

 This depends on you council tax band (A – H), which is based on the value of your home on 1 April 1991, if you live in England or Scotland, or 1 April 2005, if you live in Wales.

 The valuation bands in England and Wales are: